flyteorg/flytesnacks/tutorial/katacoda-scenarios/flyte-install/step3.md

 `flytectl create execution --project flytesnacks --domain development --execFile exec_spec.yaml`{{execute HOST1}}

 3. Visit the Flyte console at https://[[HOST_SUBDOMAIN]]-30081-[[KATACODA_HOST]].environments.katacoda.com/console to view and monitor the workflow

-🎉 Congratulations!
-You have now:

-- Run a Flyte workflow locally,
-- Started a Flyte sandbox cluster,
-- Run a Flyte workflow on a cluster,
-- Iterated on a Flyte workflow.

-To experience the full capabilities of Flyte, take a look at the [User Guide](https://docs.flyte.org/projects/cookbook/en/latest/user_guide.html).